Frequently Asked Questions

 Where is the first aid station?

-Please refer to the map, available in the weeks leading up to the event.
 If you or a member of your party have an emergency, seek out the nearest police or security officer, volunteer captain, or staff person for immediate help.

 Where can I smoke?